habitat-sh/habitat/www/source/docs/run-packages-monitoring.html.md

       core/redis/3.0.7/20160529151526: up for PT361.542547264S

 Depending on the endpoint you hit, the data may be formatted in JSON, TOML, or plain text.

-For a complete list of values on each endpoint and the output formats, see the [HTTP API Reference](/docs/reference/http-api).